 Angel Fish: A Brief Overview

 Angel Fish, also known as Pterophyllum, are a species of freshwater fish native to South America.
 They belong to the Cichlidae family and are characterized by their long, flowing fins and peaceful nature.
 Angel Fish are popular aquarium fish due to their stunning appearance, gentle disposition, and relatively easy care.
-(See Also: How To Stop Goldfish From Fighting)
+(See Also: What Plants Are Safe For Betta Fish)

 Here are some key characteristics of Angel Fish: